 My roommate in my junior year of college yelled at me and said that I should use common sense.
 The context of our argument was that I should have asked permission before I peeked in her “room.”
 Her room was the living room separated by a thin curtain from the rest of the space.
 I needed to ask her if it was okay if I was able to play music as I cooked.
 The insult irritated me because I didn’t understand how that was common sense if we never spoke about communication expectations.
 This comment has stayed with me since and has made me wonder, “What exactly is common sense?”

-According to Wikipedia, common sense is the basic ability to perceive, understand, and judge things, which is shared by, i.e. “common to,” nearly all people, and can reasonably be expected of nearly all people without any need for debate.
+According to Wikipedia, commonsense is the essential ability to perceive, understand, and judge things, which is shared by, i.e., “common to,” nearly all people, and can reasonably be expected of almost all people without any need for debate.

-In my perspective, I felt I didn’t need to declare my presence because, from my upbringing, when people share a living space, they don’t have to declare their presence.
-My guess is that from her upbringing, even when people share a living space, they should ask permission to enter personal spaces.
+In my perspective, I felt I didn’t need to declare my presence because, in my upbringing, when people share a living space, they don’t have to announce their presence.
+I guess that from her childhood, even when people share a living area, they should ask permission to enter personal spaces.
 Another example is that common sense is affected by culture.
 In the Philippines, it’s common sense to take a roll of toilet paper when you go to the bathroom because there is none.
-In the United States, most bathrooms have toilet paper so there is not need to carry one of your own.
+In the United States, most bathrooms have toilet paper, so there is no need to carry one of your own.

 There are a misuse and misunderstanding of common sense.
 When people insult each other by saying they don’t have common sense, underneath I believe they’re mad because they didn’t understand each others’ expectations as a result of a lack of communication or misunderstanding.

 I want to think common sense is universal, but it’s not.
 What’s common sense to one person is not common sense to another.
 Instead of calling out the person for their lack of common sense, which often implies he or she is a blockhead, gently explain it to the person, which is useful and not hurtful.